obalunenko/instadiff-cli/README.md

 	* mongo: is a config for mongo database
 	  - url: url of mongo DB to connect
 	  - db: name of Database
-	  - collection: collection name in database where models will be stored

 Create a json file with configuration and pass the path to it via flag `--config_path`